-Digitalis is a plant.
-Although the parts of the plant that grow above the ground can be used for medicine, digitalis is unsafe for self-medication.
+Foxglove is a plant.
+Although the parts of the plant that grow above the ground can be used for medicine, foxglove is unsafe for self-medication.
 All parts of the plant are poisonous.

-Chemicals taken from digitalis are used to make a prescription drug called digoxin.
+Chemicals taken from foxglove are used to make a prescription drug called digoxin.
 Digitalis lanata is the major source of digoxin in the US.

 How does it work?

 Foxglove contains chemicals from which the prescription medication digoxin (Lanoxin) is made.
 These chemicals can increase the strength of heart muscle contractions, change heart rate, and increase heart blood output.

 Likely Effective for: